BHC Spotlight: Lindsay White '22

 Major/Minor: Mathematics (BS) & Pre-Engineering (Mechanical Engineering) with ODU

 Why you chose BHC (beyond the scholarship benefit)

 I chose the Batten Honors College for the community of people.
 When I came for the Honors Competition as a senior in high school, I got to experience first hand the students that were in the BHC.
 I saw a diversity of personalities, backgrounds, and interests, yet a shared drive for education and involvement.
 Even before getting into the Honors College or attending VWU, I felt welcomed into the community of the BHC.
-I was also impressed by the opportunities offered, particularly the fully funded study away course and the living-learning community of the Honors Village.
+I was also impressed by the opportunities offered, particularly the study away course and the living-learning community of the Honors Village.

 What benefits have you gained from the BHC

 The Batten Honors College has provided immensely for me in all aspects of life.
 It has given me a whole community of lifelong friends.
 It has also given me unique experiences to go to new places and try new things such as a two-week leadership conference in Washington DC and an immersive experience in Israel and Palestine.
 The BHC has also shown me new perspectives and new ways to look at things.
 But perhaps one of the greatest things I have gained from the BHC is a space to challenge myself and grow both academically and as a person.
 The interdisciplinary honors courses challenged me to step outside of my subjects of interest and learn in new ways about new topics.
 My BHC peers challenge me every day to work harder to be a better student, friend, and person.

 Highlight a specific research, internship, or study abroad experience(s).